 - After removing unnecessary printers, restartg> your PC.

 As we already mentioned, you should use this solution if you had two or more printers installed on your PC.
 Sometimes printer drivers can cause Print Spooler service to stop working, so be sure to remove those drivers.

 Solution 2 – Delete Print Spooler files

 Sometimes Print Spooler service can keep stopping due to Print Spooler files, and one way to fix this problem is to remove those files.

 Before you can remove these files, you need to disable Print Spooler service by following these steps:

 - Press Windows Key + R and enter services.msc.
-Press Enteror click OK<li
+Press Enter click OK

-- When Services window opens, locate Print Spooler, right click it and choose Stop.
+- When the Services window opens, locate Print Spooler, right-click it and choose Stop.